osamja/my-personal-website/info.md

 ### Sprint Backlog 1/21/19 - 2/4/19
- - Allow full url paths to fetch the appropriate route content
+ - Allow full url paths to fetch the appropriate route content (5 pts)
- - HTTPS URL redirect should occur server side
+ - HTTPS URL redirect should occur server side (3 pts)
- - Create Academic section with link to work
+ - Create Academic section with link to work (2 pts)
- - Encrypt SSL keys in server. chmod the individual files

 ### Product Backlog
+ - Create a movies watched in 2019 page similar to books
  - Populate the travel page
  - Create a text component, when a gallery grid item is clicked
  - Create an error 404 page